Comcast’s ‘Instant TV’ service for cord cutters could launch by year-end

 The service is largely a rebranding of Comcast’s existing Stream service, which already available in select U.S. markets.

 Comcast execs now are saying the cost for Xfinity Instant TV is still in flux, noting that various price points are still being tested.
+They again confirmed that Instant TV would only be sold where Comcast’s has an existing cable TV footprint.

 The company also came across as fairly skeptical about today’s market for these sorts of over-the-top streaming TV services.